Areas of Expertise

 Dr. Christopher Leone is a Professor of Psychology and the Director of the MSPS Program at the University of North Florida.
-He earned a bachelor’s degree from the University of Connecticut and his master’s degree as well as doctoral degree from the University of Georgia.
+He earned a bachelor’s degree from the University of Connecticut and his masters as well as doctoral degree from the University of Georgia.
 As the result of a National institute of Mental health Fellowship, he spent two years at the Institute of Child Development at the University of Minnesota where he studied personality development.
 Dr. Leone has served as a Consulting Editor as well as an Associate Editor on the editorial boards of several journals including Child Development and Journal of Personality as well as an ad-hoc reviewer/proposal consultant for many other journals, the American Psychological Association, and National Sconce Foundation.
 At UNF, Dr. Leone has mentored over forty master’s theses, over fifty honors theses, and dozens of graduate as well as undergraduate research projects.

 Outstanding Undergraduate Teaching Award, UNF, 2009, 2014.